-Social Capital (relationships and support networks) Cultural Capital (institutional knowl- edge and support) • A neighbor or family member who can transport to or from the bus stop.
-Knowledge of school start and stop dates. • A neighbor who keeps the key to your house in case of emergencies.
-Kindergarten transition information.
-Awareness of adult education classes and information. • A Mommy or Daddy Weekly Support group.
-Early Intervention and Special Edu- cation Services.
+Social Capital (relationships and support networks)

+- A neighbor or family member who can transport to or from the bus stop. - A neighbor who keeps the key to your house in case of emergencies. - A Mommy or Daddy Weekly Support group.